-This whole wheat caramel banana bread uses very little oil and 100% whole wheat flour.
-The caramel bits add the perfect touch of sweetness.
+This whole wheat caramel banana bread is made with less oil and 100% whole wheat flour.
+The caramel bits add just the right touch of sweetness.

-I bought some disposable tin bread pans at the store today so I plan to bake up some little loaves of bread and wrap them up in pretty cellophane.
-I was planning on my regular whole wheat banana bread but since it’s Christmas and all, I might throw in some caramel bits like this banana bread.
-Or… I could do coconut chocolate chip banana bread.
-Or… chocolate banana bread.
-Or maybe I have a banana bread obsession?
+I bought some disposable foil bread pans at the store today.
+I plan to bake up some little loaves of bread and wrap them up in pretty cellophane.
+I was planning on my regular whole wheat banana bread but since it’s Christmas and all, I’m thinking of dressing it up with caramel bits.

-Truth be told, I live with a bunch of monkeys who eat bananas like it’s going out of style so I’ll be lucky if there are any bananas to use.
+Truth be told, I live with a bunch of monkeys who eat bananas like they’re going out of style so I’ll be lucky if there are any bananas to use.
 I go through at least 3 big bunches a week, usually more.
-And I hardly ever eat them.
-The cashiers at the store always comment on it.
-Seriously, 75% of the time, there’s a banana comment happening.
 Yes, we eat all of these.
 No, they might not last us through the week.
-No, I do not live with actual monkeys.
-Yes, they do climb on me like monkeys.
+No, I do not live with actual monkeys although sometimes it feels like I live in a zoo.

 - 1 ½ cups mashed ripe bananas (about 4 bananas, depending on size)